tianhm/lue/README.md

 # Specify a language code if needed
 lue --lang a path/to/your/book.epub

+# Seconds of overlap between sentences
+lue --over 0.2 path/to/your/book.epub

 # Enable PDF cleaning filter (removes page numbers, headers and footnotes)
 lue --filter path/to/your/book.pdf